basho/riak-go-client/README.md

 **The Riak Go** Client is Open Source software released under the Apache 2.0 License.
 Please see the [LICENSE](LICENSE) file for full license details.

-These excellent community projects inspired this client:
+These excellent community projects inspired this client and parts of their code are in riak-go-client as well:

 * [`goriakpbc`](https://github.com/tpjg/goriakpbc)
 * [`riaken-core`](https://github.com/riaken/riaken-core)